kensuio-oss/kensu-py/README.md

 - code_location

 Behavior of the data observability features
-- do_report: if False, no data observability information are reporterd
+- do_report: if False, no data observability information are reported
-- logical_data_source_naming_strategy: - explain data source grouping strategies such as File, ...
+- logical_data_source_naming_strategy: **TODO** - explain data source grouping strategies such as File, ...

 Extra libraries support (TODO: to be extracted in different modules)
 - pandas_support: Boolean